cyberconcepts/loops/README.txt

   ...     print item.url, view.selected(item)
   http://127.0.0.1/loops/views/m1/m11 True

+A NodeView provides an itemNum attribute that may be used to count elements appearing on a page.
+Thus a template may construct unique ids for elements.

+  >>> view.itemNum
+  1
+  >>> view.itemNum
+  2

 There is an openEditWindow() method that returns a JavaScript call for opening a new browser window for editing; but only if the view is
 editable: